 Adam is a specialist in property, private client, insolvency and commercial dispute resolution.
 He appears regularly in courts and tribunals representing a broad range of client from individuals to large financial institutions.

 He is frequently instructed on complex probate and commercial property disputes, both led and unled.
 Adam has a busy practice advising – both in writing and in conference with clients – as well as drafting applications and statements of case for proceedings in the High Court and County Court in a wide range of commercial, chancery, property and insolvency matters.

 Adam has a commitment to pro bono work, accepting instructions through Advocate and other schemes.

-Prior to becoming a barrister, Adam worked in TV News for nine years, primarily focussing on politics, and for the legal human rights charity, Reprieve, for a year.
+Prior to becoming a barrister, Adam worked in broadcast journalism for nine years, primarily focussing on politics.
+He helped communicate stories to the public and interviewed prime ministers and foreign heads of state, amongst others.
+He also worked for the legal human rights charity, Reprieve.

 Areas of expertise

-Adam’s primary focus is on property work including housing, commercial landlord and tenant, real property, mortgages, trusts of land and leasehold disputes.
+Adam specialises in all forms of property work including housing, commercial landlord and tenant, real property, mortgages, trusts of land and leasehold disputes.
+His recent experience includes:

 - Private client

 Adam has established a practice advising on and appearing in relation to contentious probate claims as well as complex issues to do with non-contentious matters and the administration of estates and trusts.
 Adam has experience of dealing with TOLATA claims and claims under the Inheritance (Provision for Family and Dependents) Act 1975.
 He has been instructed to represent clients in a number of successful mediations of probate disputes and 1975 Act claims.
 His recent experience includes:

 - Being instructed to defend a multi-million pound claim under the 1975 Act by the wife of the deceased who subsequently lost capacity at trial (led by Brie Stevens-Hoare KC).